Mini organizer notebooks

 out there as well.
 I'd love to get it someday, but I can't justify the cost...

-But after using the green one for several years, I could easily justify buying new replacement notebook of the same model, this time in black, and it resembles a Moleskine at first glance.
-(I'm using the green one for a calendar and notes now).
+But after using the green one for several years, I could easily justify buying new replacement notebookof the same model, this time in black, and it resembles a Moleskine at first glance.
+Apparently the green one has been discontinued, and I'm using mine for a calendar and notes now.

 After I had this notebook for a few days I decided to "vacuum form" a custom palette with six holes to fit in the notebook, so I would be ready to paint every time I opened it.
 The trickiest part was coming up with a way to protect the pages from wet paint, and I stumbled upon a very simple idea: A sheet of thin plastic folded in half with holes punched along the sides so it would cover the palette.
 The holes on the bottom half anchor the sheet to the notebook, and holes on the top half have small slits so I can open it easily without unclasping the rings.
 It actually works well!